-All businesses in our Firearm division and our largest business in our Accessories division operate under a fully integrated ERP system, SAP.
-In fiscal 2018, we intend to add additional functionality to SAP as well as convert our Wilsonville, Oregon business to SAP.
-Those additions and new implementations could result in a major disruption to our business, and any disruption could have a negative effect on our operating results.
+All businesses in our Firearm division and our largest business in our Outdoor Products & Accessories division operate under a fully integrated ERP system, SAP.
+We anticipate that we will implement SAP at our new national logistics facility in fiscal 2019.
+This implementation could result in a major disruption to our business, and any disruption could have a negative effect on our business, operating results, and financial condition.
 In addition, implementing SAP has required and will continue to require significant resources and refinement to fully realize the expected benefits of the system.

-Breaches of our information systems could adversely affect our reputation, disrupt our operations, and result in increased costs and loss revenue.
+Breaches of our information systems could adversely affect our reputation, disrupt our operations, and result in increased costs and loss of revenue.

 There have been an increasing number of cyber security incidents affecting companies around the world, which have caused operational failures or compromised sensitive or confidential corporate data.
-Although we do not believe our systems are at a greater risk of cyber security incidents than other similar organizations, such cyber security incidents may result in the loss or compromise of customer, financial, or operational data; disruption of billing, collections, or normal operating activities; disruption of electronic monitoring and control of operational systems; and delays in financial reporting and other management functions.
-Acquisitions of smaller, closely held companies however, could increase our risk.
-Possible impacts associated with a cyber security incident may include, among others, remediation costs related to lost, stolen, or compromised data; repairs to data processing systems; increased cyber security protection costs; reputational damage; and adverse effects on our compliance with applicable privacy and other laws and regulations.
+Although we do not believe our systems are at a greater risk of cyber security incidents than other similar organizations, such cyber security incidents may result in the loss or compromise of customer, financial, or operational data; loss of assets; disruption of billing, collections, or normal operating activities; disruption of electronic monitoring and control of operational systems; and delays in financial reporting and other management functions.
+In addition, acquisitions of smaller, closely held companies could increase our risk as they often lack the systems, policies, procedures, and controls of larger companies.
+Possible impacts associated with cyber security incidents (which generally are increasing in both frequency and sophistication) may include, among others, remediation costs related to lost, stolen, or compromised data; repairs to data processing systems; increased cyber security protection costs; reputational damage; lawsuits seeking damages; regulatory actions; and adverse effects on our compliance with applicable privacy and other laws and regulations.
+Such occurrences could have an adverse effect on our business, operating results, and financial condition.